aicuriousminds/SPARTANS/README.md

 ---

-# Welcome to the AI Curious Minds community!
+# Welcome to the AI Curious Minds community repository! 🗂️✨

 ---